-You’ve reached the New Zealand page for the Global Research Alliance
+You’ve reached the Global Research Alliance New Zealand page

 Globally, around 14% of all greenhouse gas (GHG) emissions come from agricultural activities; in New Zealand, the figure is nearly 50% (see inventory).
 Our emissions profile and our well-established scientific research programmes to mitigate GHG emissions from temperate pastoral livestock systems have made New Zealand a key contributor to the Global Research Alliance on Agricultural Greenhouse Gases (GRA).